What Is a Tarmac Driveway?

 On the other hand, it may simply be more difficult an area to work with regardless when it comes to installing the driveway.

-As discussed, there are many types of tarmac driveway, including red, black, and edging and those that are based on the way they are installed/the method used, namely, cold-lay tarmac and hot-lay tarmac.
+As discussed, there are many types of tarmac driveway, including red, black, and those with edging.
+They can also be categorised based on the way they are installed or the method used, namely, cold-lay tarmac and hot-lay tarmac.

 Compared to block paving driveways, which are more expensive and require more labour during installation, tarmac driveways are often seen as a more cost-effective and less labour-intensive option.
 Tarmac driveways can typically withstand heavy traffic without cracking, making them a durable choice.